Skip to content

 For healthcare professionals

-Lung flare-ups are major events for people with COPD.
+Lung flare-ups are major events for people with bronchiectasis.
 Multiple educational needs are often identified during the time of hospitalisation, however delivering effective education during this time can be challenging.
-Not only are patients and family members often overwhelmed by new information from multiple members of the healthcare team, but patients can often experience anxiety, distress and altered cognition which can impact upon information retention.
+Not only are patients and family members often overwhelmed by new information from multiple members of the healthcare team, but patients can often experience anxiety and distress which can impact upon information retention.
 Direct patient contact time is often limited and it can be challenging to ensure education occurs at an ‘ideal’ moment for meaningful engagement.
 Some healthcare professionals, particularly those with less experience working in the area of respiratory medicine, may also have less knowledge of the specific educational topics that are crucial for people affected by lung flare-ups.
-It is important to identify if this is the case in your area as the quality of education and experience of healthcare professionals is known to significantly impact upon the success of self-management strategies after discharge (e.g. uptake of pulmonary rehabilitation).
+It is important to identify if this is the case in your area as the quality of education and experience of healthcare professionals is known to significantly impact upon the success of self-management strategies after discharge (e.g. continued engagement with airway clearance therapy).

 Lung Flare Care has been designed to help address some of these issues in the following ways: